mtgjson/mtgjson-website/docs/file-models/card-atomic/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### faceName
-> Name on the face of the card.
+> The name on the face of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.0.0`